bitnami/charts/bitnami/valkey/README.md

 One way of achieving this is by setting `master.service.internalTrafficPolicy=Local` in combination with a `master.affinity.podAntiAffinity` spec to never schedule more than one master per Kubernetes node.

-It's recommended to only change `master.count` if you know what you are doing.
+It's recommended to only change `master.replicaCount` if you know what you are doing.
-`master.count` greater than `1` is not designed for use when `sentinel.enabled=true`.
+`master.replicaCount` greater than `1` is not designed for use when `sentinel.enabled=true`.

 ### Using a password file